Join us as at Folio Literary Management!

 An internship at Folio is likely to include:

-- evaluating query letters and manuscript submissions;
+- learning to evaluate query letters and manuscript submissions;

-- editing manuscripts and nonfiction book proposals;
+- studying the process of editing manuscripts and nonfiction book proposals;

-- writing pitch letters;
+- acquiring effective techniques in writing pitch letters;

 Depending on your interests (multimedia, romance novels, etc.), we can often craft an internship specifically for you.